Generation

 Seminole Generating Station

-Consisting of two 638-megawatt coal-fired generating units, the Seminole Generating Station began commercial operation in 1984.
-Located on 2,000 acres in Putnam County, just north of Palatka and about 60 miles south of Jacksonville, SGS employs approximately 300 people.
-To supply the coal needed to operate SGS, coal is delivered daily from mines in West Kentucky and Illinois, traveling more than 800 miles on unit trains via CSX Transportation, Inc.
+The Seminole Generating Station (SGS) consists of one 736-megawatt coal-fired generating unit and is located on 2,000 acres in Putnam County, just north of Palatka and about 60 miles south of Jacksonville.
+To supply the coal needed to operate SGS, coal is delivered daily from mines in West Kentucky and Illinois, traveling more than 800 miles on unit trains via CSX Transportation, Inc. Seminole has more than $530 million invested in environmental control technology at SGS.

 Midulla Generating Station